Skip to Content

 Young gators were plentiful in February at CREW Bird Rookery Swamp Trail.
 (Photo: Bonnie Gross)

-Amenities: There is a portable toilet in the parking lot and benches and a few picnic tables along the trail.
+Amenities: There is a portable toilet and picnic tables at the parking lot and benches and a few picnic tables along the trail.

 Directions: From I-75, take exit 111, Immokalee Road, CR 846, and head east.
 Follow that road as it curves north and watch for Shady Hollow Boulevard, where you’ll turn left.
 From Alligator Alley, exit on SR 29 west and take a left on Oil Well Road, taking you east.
 Turn right on Immokalee Road and head north until Shady Hollow Boulevard, where you turn left.